 - Juicy Raspberries You can use either frozen raspberries or fresh raspberries in this yummy vegan muffin recipe, making it perfect for all-year-round muffin making!
 I have a lovely raspberry patch that just keeps giving, so I freeze what I can't eat on the spot and use those for baking treats just like these!

-- Linseed 'Egg' these light and fluffy muffins are held together with a simple linseed (aka flaxseed) egg replacement.
+- Linseed 'Egg' these light and fluffy muffins are held together with a simple linseed (aka flaxseed egg) replacement.
 I find this the simplest wholefood egg replacer (and the cheapest!).
-All you do is use ground linseed mixed with water and use that in place of eggs.(if you want the full low-down on the best egg replacments for different recipes, head over to our handy guide!
+All you do is use ground flaxseed mixed with water and use that in place of eggs.(if you want the full low-down on the best egg replacments for different recipes, head over to my handy guide!
 Vegan Egg: The Best Plant Based Egg Substitutes)

 - Lots of vanilla extract I like to buy a good quality vanilla paste or extract.
 Don't bother with the artificial flavoured ones.
 The flavour really comes through in these muffins, so it needs to be delicious!